slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"The higher we are placed, the more humbly we should walk."
 -- Cicero*
-- people like to feel in control. if we try them to get them do something, people feel disempowered. if they feel that somebody is deciding for them they say no when they would be happy to go along.
+> *"If you want to know who controls you, look at who you are not allowed to criticize."
+-- Voltaire*
+> *"Nothing strengthens authority so much as silence."
+-- Leonardo da Vinci*
 > *"No hay prepotencia más ridícula que la que se destila de la creencia de que recopilar talento ajeno es un talento."
 -- Jorge Luis Borges*
-- Care about what other people think and you will always be their prisoner. -- lao tzu
+> *"Care about what other people think and you will always be their prisoner."
+-- Lao Tzu*

-> *"Weak managers believe if an employee becomes irreplaceable, they have become expendable.
+- Weak managers believe if an employee becomes irreplaceable, they have become expendable.
 Keeping employees dispensable is more important than keeping skilled talent.
-Their actions aren’t random or stupid."*
+Their actions aren’t random or stupid.
-> *"If you want to know who controls you, look at who you are not allowed to criticize."
--- Voltaire*
-> *"Nothing strengthens authority so much as silence."
--- leonardo da Vinci
+- People like to feel in control. if we try them to get them do something, people feel disempowered. if they feel that somebody is deciding for them they say no when they would be happy to go along.
 -->

 Everything is hierarchy.
 Only comedians can speak the truth without consequences.
 To see who rules you, is the person you are not allowed to criticise.